Scandinavian Airlines stops flying to Faroe Islands in Winter

 - Scandinavian Airlines started suspending service to the Faroe Islands on 1 October 2020 due to COVID-19.

 - The airline company reopened its route to the Faroe Islands in mid-June 2020 after the corona lockdown.
-The route will be closed until May 2021.
+The route will be closed until May 2021 and again from January to late March 2022.

 - SAS has carried 80 percent of all foreign travellers to the Faroe Islands